kdpkst/amun-log-analyzer/command_line_version/README.md

-## Requirements

-- Python environment
-- Install Python dependencies

-    ```
-    pip install -r requirements.txt
-    ```
 ## Usage

-By default, the analysis results will be generated in a subdirectory named "output" of the command-line-version installation.
+By default, the analysis results will be generated in a subdirectory named "output" of the command_line_version installation.
 To utilize this tool, execute the following command in the terminal:

 ```
 python ./main_analyzer.py [-argument] [value]
 ```
-> **Note:** Please ensure that you are in the command-line-version directory when running the command.
+> **Note:** Please ensure that you are in the command_line_version directory when running the command.

 ### Arguments Specification